8 Essential Questions for Uncovering Customer Pain Points

 This isn’t about them giving up.
 This is about acknowledging a pivotal moment of decision and recognizing their determination to conquer the challenges that have plagued their business for too long.

-Their response to this question is a statement of intent — a declaration of their commitment to transform challenges into opportunities.
-If they’re not ready to throw in the towel, It’s a sign that they’re prepared to take the necessary steps toward a brighter, more successful future.
+Their response to this question is a statement of intent—a declaration of their commitment to transform challenges into opportunities.
+If they’re ready to throw in the towel, it’s a sign that they’re prepared to take the necessary steps toward a brighter, more successful future.

 See how asking more questions in their sales process has helped our clients succeed.